scopatz/hdf5-is-for-lovers/hdf5/scopatz_scipy2012_hdf5.rst

 .. break

-Compression is when the dataset is piped through a zipping algorithm on write and the inverse unzipping algorthim on read.
+Compression is when the dataset is piped through a zipping algorithm on write and the inverse unzipping algorithm on read.

 .. break